ServiceNowEvents/Guidebook-Tools-Setup-Guide/README.md

 1. Select "Push".
 An idicator should load that it is uploading.
 1. To verify success, swtich over to GitHub an load up the guide repository.
 Ensure that your changes are there.

+For additional setup assisttance, please send your help requests to [tbd](mailto:tbd@servicenow.com) .